nix-community/dns.nix/README.md

 ### Importing

-There are two ways to import `nix-dns`.
+There are two ways to import `dns.nix`.

 #### As a flake